MET-Bench: Multimodal Entity Tracking for Evaluating the Limitations of Vision-Language and Reasoning Models: Experiments

+We vary the sequence length of the actions to quantify the effect of compounding errors on the models.
+These sequences range from one to $100$ actions in the text action modality and one to $20$ in the image action modality.
+This serves to quantify the relative drop-off in performance among models in the reasoning and chain-of-thought settings.

-\paragraph{Chess} Figure \ref{fig:chess_text_seq} plots model accuracy against increasing sequence lengths of text actions.
-The models are evaluated in the zero-shot setting for sequence lengths of zero to $100$ text actions.
-Reasoning models like o1 and o3-mini are able to handle longer sequence lengths with a smaller decrease in accuracy.
-However, o1-mini performs worse than the other models as it produces more invalid FEN board representations at longer sequence lengths.
+\textbf{Chess} Figure \ref{fig:chess_text_seq} plots model accuracy against increasing sequence lengths of text actions.
+The models are evaluated in the chain-of-thought setting for sequence lengths of one to $100$ text actions.
+Figure \ref{fig:chess_image_seq} plots model accuracy against increasing sequence lengths of image actions.
+The models are evaluated in the chain-of-thought setting for sequence lengths of one to $20$ image actions.
+Reasoning models like Claude 3.7 Sonnet Thinking are able to handle longer sequence lengths with a smaller decrease in accuracy.
 In contrast, the non-reasoning models experience sharp decreases in accuracy after only a few actions.
-Figure \ref{fig:chess_image_seq} plots model accuracy against increasing sequence lengths of image actions.
-The models are evaluated in the zero-shot setting for sequence lengths of zero to $20$ image actions.
-While the reasoning models attain higher accuracies, the performance differences are smaller than in the text-action setting.

-\paragraph{Shell Game} In the text modality in Figure \ref{fig:shell_text_seq}, the reasoning models o1, o1-mini, and o3-mini attain the highest accuracies. o1 performs perfectly at a sequence length of 50 actions, where the non-reasoning models' performance is significantly degraded.
-In the image modality results in Figure \ref{fig:shell_image_seq}, o1 performs better than the other models, but sees a rapid decrease in accuracy with sequence lengths longer than five actions.
-By $20$ actions, the performance of all models has degraded to random.
+\textbf{Shell Game} In the text modality in Figure \ref{fig:shell_text_seq}, the reasoning models Gemini 2.5 Pro and Claude 3.7 Sonnet Thinking attain the highest accuracies.
+Gemini 2.5 Pro performs nearly perfectly at a sequence length of $100$ actions, where the non-reasoning models' performance is significantly degraded.
+In the image modality results in Figure \ref{fig:shell_image_seq}, Gemini 2.5 Pro performs better than the other models, which see a rapid decrease in accuracy with sequence lengths longer than ten actions.
+By $20$ actions, the performance of all models except Gemini 2.5 Pro has degraded to random guessing.

-The superior performance of reasoning models like o1 suggests that structured inference mechanisms, such as test-time search or chain-of-thought, are crucial for maintaining coherent entity states over long sequences.
-This aligns with prior findings that models trained on structured reasoning tasks (e.g., mathematics, coding) develop stronger implicit state-tracking capabilities \citep{kim2024codepretrainingimprovesentity}, whereas standard vision-language models struggle with entity persistence beyond short contexts.
+The superior performance of reasoning models suggests that structured inference mechanisms, such as test-time search or chain-of-thought, are crucial for maintaining coherent entity states over long sequences.
+This aligns with prior findings that models trained on structured reasoning tasks (e.g., mathematics, coding) develop stronger implicit state-tracking capabilities \citep{kim2024codepretrainingimprovesentity}, whereas standard vision-language models struggle to track entities beyond short sequences.